Hydroxypropyl cellulose: Uses

+HPC is well established in the medical, pharmaceutical, and food industries as a widely applicable non-toxic, and cost-effective raw material.
+It is commonly used as a thickener, emulsifier, stabilizer, binder and anti-caking agent.
+It has E number E463.

+Mechanochromic HPC changing color in response to stress in different design configurations.
+The top left shows HPC at rest (red) and at progressively higher stresses moving from red through to green to blue (circles 1 mm diameter).
+The top middle and right shows HPC in two different pixel arrangements (middle = 10 × 10 array with 1 mm pixel spacing; right = 19 × 19 array with 250 μm pixel spacing); both 500 μm^{2} pixels.
+The bottom shows a mechanochromic rainbow effect.

+In pharmaceuticals it is used as a binder in tablets, and is used variously within cosmetic formulations such as shampoos, conditioners, and lotions.
 Lacrisert, manufactured by Aton Pharma, is a formulation of HPC used for artificial tears.
-It is used to treat medical conditions characterized by insufficient tear production such as keratoconjunctivitis sicca), recurrent corneal erosions, decreased corneal sensitivity, exposure and neuroparalytic keratitis.
+It is used to treat medical conditions characterized by insufficient tear production such as keratoconjunctivitis sicca, recurrent corneal erosions, decreased corneal sensitivity, exposure and neuroparalytic keratitis.
 HPC is also used as a lubricant for artificial eyes.

-HPC is used as a thickener, a low level binder and as an emulsion stabiliser with E number E463.
-In pharmaceuticals it is used as a binder in tablets.

 HPC is used as a sieving matrix for DNA separations by capillary and microchip electrophoresis.

-HPC is used as a thickener, emulsifier, and stabilizer in cosmetic formulations such as shampoos, conditioners, and lotions.

 HPC is the main ingredient in Cellugel, described as a "safe, penetrating consolidant for leather book covers affected by red rot" by Preservation Solutions, and used in book conservation.

+Due to its ability for structural color and mechanochromism at the right concentrations, it can also be utilised as an optical strain sensor, or as a more environmentally responsible color display technology driven mechanically.

 HPC was used by conservators at the Firearms Museum at the Buffalo Bill Center of the West on the Forgotten Winchester, a Winchester Model 1873 lever-action centerfire rifle discovered in 2014 leaning against a tree in Great Basin National Park, Nevada.